Klvxn/Blog/README.md

 Added other functionalities like a comment section, pagination(4 posts per page), and a small sidebar that contains a list of all the blog posts.

 <h3> Requirements </h3>
-Install Python from <a href="https://www.python.org" > Python.org </a>
+Install Python from <a href="https://www.python.org" > Python.org </a> <br>
-Install Django using pip install Django
+Install Django using - pip install Django